Greenland

 We couldn’t believe how beautiful this place could be

-But the mosquitos made us scratch and itch and flee
+But the mosquitoes made us scratch and itch and flee

 Hekla Havn

-A voice was calling urgently: “Polar bear, polar bear, quick come and see.”
-We were roused from our sleep to see the wonderful sight of a bear swimming next to a glacier.
+A voice called urgently: “Polar bear, polar bear, quick come and see!”
+We were roused from sleep to witness the wonderful sight of a bear swimming near a glacier.
 Apparently, these marine mammals frequently hunt near glaciers.
-This bear’s head was held up out of the water as he circled around.
-He seemed concerned that we were there.
-Our diesel engine and our ship seemed so big and noisy in that silent wilderness.
-We sailed away and left the bear to hunt.
+This bear’s head was held high out of the water as he circled.
+He seemed concerned by our presence; our diesel engine and ship felt large and noisy in that silent wilderness.
+We sailed away and left the bear to its hunt.

-We passed bergs and ice lumps, some crackled like popping plastic wrap as we passed by them.
-Then we heard another person shout “polar bear”.
-This time a large bear was pacing on an iceberg next to the ship.
-He was awakened from sleep by the appearance of our ship.
-He looked at us and yawned.
-He paced his berg and seemed interested in us as we were in him.
-White seabirds circled overhead around the ice-castle turrets like guards for the polar bear king.
+We passed icebergs and smaller ice chunks; some crackled like popping plastic wrap as we went by.
+Then we heard another shout: “Polar bear!”
+This time, a large bear was pacing on an iceberg near the ship, awakened from sleep by our appearance.
+He looked at us and yawned, paced his berg, and seemed as interested in us as we were in him.
+White seabirds circled overhead around the ice-castle turrets like guards for a polar bear king.

 Icebergs, icebergs all about